-The plan was simple.
-Walk into Chandni Chowk from the Red Fort side, eat some paranthe, buy a few spices, and be back at my hotel near Connaught Place by 8 PM.
+The plan sounds simple enough.
+Walk into Chandni Chowk from the Red Fort side, eat some paranthe, buy a few spices, and be back near Connaught Place by 8 PM.

-I didn't get back until 11:30 PM.
-I'd eaten five separate meals.
-I'd wandered into a spice warehouse that has operated continuously since the Mughal era.
-I'd been invited into a haveli courtyard to drink tea with a family who'd lived in the same building for six generations.
-And I'd taken a wrong turn so profound that Google Maps gave up and just showed me a blue dot in a gray void.
+Plan on not making it back until well past 11.
+Plan on five separate meals.
+Plan on wandering into a spice warehouse that has operated continuously since the Mughal era, getting invited into a haveli courtyard to drink tea with a family who have lived in the same building for six generations, and taking a wrong turn so profound that Google Maps gives up and shows nothing but a blue dot floating in a gray void.

-It was the best night of my trip.
+It might just be the best night of your trip.

 The First Wrong Turn